Dragos20Tech/Dragos20Tech/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Dragos Petrescu
 =======================================================================================================================================

-A 22-year-old student seeking an entry-level role as a Junior Full-Stack (or Frontend) Developer.
+I am a 23-year-old student with a strong passion for web development, actively seeking an entry-level position as a Junior Full-Stack or Frontend Developer.
+I have hands-on experience with  modern frameworks such as React and Django.
+Committed to continuous learning and eager to contribute to innovative projects.
+Let's connect and build something great together!

 * 🌍  I'm based in Timisoara, Romania
 * ✉️  You can contact me at [dragospetrescu5@gmail.com](mailto:dragospetrescu5@gmail.com)
-* 🧠  I'm learning SCSS, Tailwind, JavaScript and Python
+* 🧠  I'm learning SCSS, Tailwind and React
 * 🤝  I'm open to collaborating on Projects
 * ⚡  Someone told me I'm "strange" (Doctor Strange).